jepler/novelwriting/README.md

 ```
 alt: seq ["|" seq]*;
 ```
-A sequence is composed repetitions or groups:
+A sequence is composed of one or more repetitions, which can be atoms or bracketed alternatives:
 ```
+seq: rep+;
 rep: atom rep-tail | "[" alt "]" rep-tail;
 rep-tail: ["*" | "+" | "?"]?
 ```